H4HWV2011/msjarvis-public-docs/thesis/16-blood-brain-barrier-and-safeguards.md

 ### Overview

 Prior to March 21, 2026, the judge pipeline coordinator (`jarvis-judge-pipeline:7239`) had a `bbb_check_verdict` function that was a non-functional stub returning `{"bbb_status": "stub", "bbb_checked": False}` without making any HTTP call.
 As of March 21, 2026, this function has been replaced with a live async httpx call to `jarvis-blood-brain-barrier:8016/filter`, adding a second BBB evaluation at the judge coordination layer — distinct from the main brain's output guard in `apply_output_guards_async`.
+As of March 22, 2026, the steganography aggregation fix (§16.14) is active at this layer, meaning critical/high steganography detections received at the judge pipeline BBB call now correctly set `content_approved=False`.

 ### Integration Path